mooxphp/moox/packages/builder/DEVLOG.md

 ### Entity

--   [WIP] We currently work on generating two Presets in Preview Context and optimize the generated resources
+-   [WIP] We currently work on generating Presets in Preview Context and optimize the generated resources
     -   [WIP] PreviewSimItem is working like a charm but
         -   [ ] Bulk actions are missing, check AbstractBlock implementation and Generator usage
         -   [ ] Then test-implement in Simple by adding a DeleteBulkAction
         -   [ ] Filters are missing, check AbstractBlock implementation and Generator usage
         -   [ ] Then test-implement in Simple by adding a simple TextFilter
         -   [ ] Polish Simple Resource with a filterable date field, maybe add a status field too
-    -   [ ] PreviewSoftItem
-        -   [ ] We need to bring this on the Simple Item level first
-        -   [ ] Then we need to implement the soft delete feature, and bulk restore
     -   [ ] PreviewPubItem
         -   [ ] We need to bring this on the Simple Item level first
+        -   [ ] We need to add Tabs and Taxonomies here
         -   [ ] We need to work on the publish feature with custom actions, see https://youtu.be/bjv_RiBUtNs?si=cellheQYyxhiHxRg&t=167
+        -   [ ] Then we need to implement the relation feature
     -   [ ] PreviewFullItem
         -   [ ] We need to bring this on the Publish Item level first
         -   [ ] We need to work on all existing blocks and generate theme here
+        -   [ ] Maybe add the three widgets here, needs wiget-generator and template?
+        -   [ ] Then we need to implement the relation feature
     -   [ ] PreviewSimTax
         -   [ ] We need to bring this on the Simple Item level first
+        -   [ ] Then we need to implement the soft delete feature
         -   [ ] Then it need Tag specific implementation
     -   [ ] PreviewPubTax
         -   [ ] We need to bring this on the Publish Item level first
+        -   [ ] Then we need to implement the soft delete feature
         -   [ ] Then it need Category specific implementation with nested set
 -   [WIP] Iterate over all blocks, presets and contexts to find out if they are working as expected
     -   [ ] Config and translations have wrong filenames and must be wired correctly